Lukasz-Komza/algorithms/README.md

 ## Algorithms

-All algorithms in this repository were written by Lukasz Komza.
+All algorithms and implementations in this repository were written by Lukasz Komza.

 ------